sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 We can edit files with terminal text editors like Nano and Vim.

-`nano <filename>` can be used to open or create a file in the text editor.
+`nano <file>` can be used to open or create a file in the text editor.
 Pressing `CTRL+X` on our keyboard will allow us to exit nano.

 Vim is a much more advanced text editor.
 Learning Vim is much more difficult than learning Nano, but Vim offers advanced features and customizability that Nano does not have.